TravorLZH/travorlzh.github.io/_posts/2022-09-23-number-of-integers-that-are-sum-of-two-squares.md

 N(x)\sim{Kx\over\sqrt{\log x}}\left(1+{b_1\over\log x}+{b_2\over\log^2x}+{b_3\over\log^3x}+\dots\right),\tag{13}
 $$

-where $K=a_0/\sqrt\pi$ is called **Landau-Ramanujan constant**.
-This indicates that the density of integers expressible as a sum of two square is zero, but these type of integers are not so rare as primes (PNT gives $\sim x/\log x$).
+where $K=a_0/\sqrt\pi$ is called the **Landau-Ramanujan constant**.
+This indicates that the density of integers expressible as a sum of two squares is zero, but these types of integers are not so rare as primes (PNT gives $\sim x/\log x$).
 In the remaining part of this article, we develop analytical expressions for $K$.

 ## The value of Landau-Ramanujan constant